hacdias/hacdias.com/content/posts/2024/09/25/trying-chatgpt-for-code/index.md

 title: Trying ChatGPT for Code
 date: 2024-09-25T17:14:04+02:00
 categories:
   - articles
 tags:
+  - artificial intelligence
-- algorithms
+  - machine learning
-- machine-learning
+  - tool
 ---

 Yesterday I used ChatGPT for the first time.
 Well, that's not true.
 Let's rephrase: yesterday I used ChatGPT for the first time *to actually help me complete a task*.
 A boring tedious task.
 It did help me complete the task, but I'm still not very convinced on whether it was faster than doing it manually.